doublezerofoundation/doublezero-solana/docs/guides/revenue-distribution/LIFECYCLE_OF_A_DISTRIBUTION.md

 ## Core Components

-There are three main components to this accounting: debt, prepayment and rewards.
+There are three main components to this accounting: debt and rewards.

 ### Debt

 Distribution debt is what some users owe to the system for a given DoubleZero epoch.
 Currently, the only type of user that adds debt to the system is a Solana validator.

-All other users are prepaid users, and prepaid users do not add debt to the system because they pay for their service before receiving it.
-See [Auxiliary Accounts] for more details about prepaid connections.

 Solana validator debt is calculated by revenue-share fee parameters, where DoubleZero charges Solana validator network usage based on a portion of their